Section 11 Outputs

 Reported in m/hr or ft/hr.

-All formats excluding TMO and WRB
+All formats excluding TMO, WRB and HR.

 h Water Level Water level output.
 For the cell cornered results formats (see Section 11.2.2.1.1) the water levels are interpolated from the water levels calculated at the cell centres.
 Both maximum and minimum outputs are available.
-All formats
+All formats.

 IR Infiltration Rate